A Unified Framework for Human-Allied Learning of Probabilistic Circuits: Learning PCs with Domain Knowledge

-\item Certain variables might not be available during test time.
-For example, measuring \textit{Genetic predisposition} to diabetes requires expensive testing and thus might not be available for patients at deployment time.
-However, if such features are available at training time, they could be used to learn a more accurate distribution over the other features.
-We call constraints of this form \textbf{privileged information constraints.} These constraints can be represented as:

-where $\X_\text{obs}$ denotes the set of variables observed during both training and deployment and $\X_\text{priv}$ denotes the set of variables observed only during training.

-\item Prior knowledge might assert that certain variables are independent under specific conditions.
-For example, one could state that \textit{BMI} is independent of \textit{Age} if the subject has \textit{Gestational Diabetes}.
-We call these as \textbf{context-specific independence constraints.} They can be represented as:
+\begin{enumerate}[wide, labelindent=0pt] \item \textbf{Generalization constraints (GC).} These constraints capture inherent symmetries in the data distribution, such as exchangeability \cite{ijcai2022exchangeability} and permutation invariance \cite{manzil2017deepsets}.
+For instance, subjects from the same center might have similar distributions due to study design.
+We can express this as:

+where $sim(\x, \x')$ indicates if $\x$ and $\x'$ are similar based on predefined criteria (e.g., belonging to the same center).

+\item \textbf{Context-Specific Independence relations (CSI).} These relations are a generalization of conditional independence relationships between variables.
+For example, BMI might be independent of age only for patients with GD.
+We can represent this as:

-where $\x_k = c$ denotes a constant value assignment to the variables in $\X_k$, that defines the context in which the independence between $X_i$ and $X_j$ holds.
+where $\x_k = c$ denotes a specific value assignment to variables in $\X_k$, defining the context (e.g., having GD) where independence between $X_i$ and $X_j$ holds.

-\item Sometimes a medical expert might be able to specify a set of (probabilistic) logical conditions that are indicative of a high risk of \textit{Gestational Diabetes} ($X_i$).
-Denote this set as $R = \{(r_1, p_1), \dots, (r_M,p_M)\}$, where each pair $(r, p)$ consists of a logical condition $r$ defined over $\X$ and its associated probability $p$.
-Such knowledge, if available, can also be encoded in our framework as \textbf{preference constraints}.
-They can be expressed as the following linear equality constraint::
+\item \textbf{Preference constraints (PF)}.
+Medical experts might provide a set of probabilistic logical conditions indicative of high GD risk.
+We denote this set as $R = \{(r_1, p_1), \dots, (r_M,p_M)\}$, where each pair $(r, p)$ consists of a logical condition $r$ over variables $\X$ and its associated probability $p$.
+These constraints can be expressed as

+\item \textbf{Class-imbalance tradeoff (CT)} In GD screening, minimizing false negatives is crucial since patients predicted as low risk might not undergo further clinical testing.
+We can express such false negative constraints as

+where $t_0$ is the threshold such that $P(X_i = 0 \mid x_{-i}) > t_0$ is predicted as negative.
+These constraints ensure that the model is cautious in predicting a negative outcome, thus reducing the risk of false negatives.
+Constraints to minimize false positives can be formulated similarly. \item \textbf{Monotonic Influence Statements (MISs)} The statements express positive or negative monotonic relationships between pairs of variables.
+For example, the risk of GD might increase with an increase in age.
+We can represent positive monotonic influence of $X_j$ on $X_i$ (${X_j}_\prec^{M+} X_i$) as:

+(6) Synergistic influence statements can be encoded similar to monotonicities while (7) Privileged information can be encoded similar to CSIs.
+We defer the details about both of these constraints to the supplementary material.

 \end{enumerate}